hargurjeet/Melanoma_Detection_Case_Study/README.md

-# Project Name
+# Melanoma Dectection
-> Outline a brief description of your project.
+> We build a multiclass classification model using a custom convolutional neural network in TensorFlow to detect 9 different variants of Melanoma cancer.

 ## Table of Contents